 • Descending sequence means that some output is fed into the input of a logic equation with lower number.
-For instance, diagram ⊨> Fig. 110 shows an example where the result of Logic Equation LE3 is used as an input of Logic Equation LE2.
+For instance, diagram →Fig. 112 shows an example where the result of Logic Equation LE3 is used as an input of Logic Equation LE2.

 '''

-(Here: LE2 .
-Input 4 = LE3 .
-Out)
+(Here: "LE2 .
+Input 4" = "LE3 .
+Out")

 '''

 Both ascending and descending sequences may be used and combined one with the other, with no immediate difference.
-However, due to the evaluation of all equations in ascending order the actual run-time values that are fed in at the input of an equation will have a different "age", as is shown in \sqsubseteq Fig. 109 and \sqsubseteq Fig. 110 below.
+However, due to the evaluation of all equations in ascending order the actual run-time values that are fed in at the input of an equation will have a different "age", as is shown in \hookrightarrow Fig. 111 and \hookrightarrow Fig. 112 below.